Looking for information regarding home safety for elderly? You've come to the right place.

 Over 30% of individuals over 65 fall at least once per year.
 Many of these falls have serious consequences, such as a hip fracture.

-Can they easily access help in an emergency?
-If not, consider a medical alert alarm system such as LifeLine or LifeLink.
 An alternate solution is to have a cordless phone available at all times.
 Home safety for elderly is about prevention and reducing risks.
 If an individual uses a walker or wheelchair, I often suggest carrying a cordless phone in a pouch attached to the device at all times in case they need to call for assistance.

 Are there stairs at the entrance?
 Can the senior safely use the stairs?
 Is there a sturdy railing?
 Would a ramp be more appropriate (especially for individuals using a wheelchair)?
 Depending on the situation, an alternate home safety for elderly solution is a porch lift or stair glide.

 Another important aspect of home safety for elderly is eliminating tripping hazards.
 Does the senior have scatter rugs or electric cords on the floor?
 Is the environment cluttered?
 Is there more than one flooring type?
 Is there a smooth transition between flooring?
-The ideal home environment will be free of tripping hazards and has an open floor plan so the senior can easily move around with a walker or wheelchair.

 Is there adequate lighting?
 Consider installing brighter lights and night lights for individuals who have to get up in the middle of the night.